Find Affordable College Courses

 13 Yearly Graduations

 California State University - Los Angeles is the 7th most popular school in the nation for students seeking a master's degree in visual arts.
 Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The visual arts program at California State University - Los Angeles awarded 13 master's degrees during the 2020-2021 school year.
-About 38% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 13 people received their master's degree in visual arts from Cal State LA.
+Around 56% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+Those who complete their master's degree in visual arts at California State University - Los Angeles make a median salary of 62,652.

 12 Yearly Graduations